22

 So that’s it for the first.
 As this thing prospers and climbs the peaks of blogging success, hopefully so also will my confidence in the project.
 Until then, you get sentence fragments, half-assed “reviews,” and an overall vibe of reluctance.
 At this point, no one actually knows that this thing exists, so it feels more like a dear diary thing than a blog.
 Not sure which is better.

-5 Responses to “Andrew’s Idea”
+5 responses to “Andrew’s Idea”

 What a perfect Christmas gift for me.
 Sentence fragments… yeah.
 I’m glad you did it.
 Now I can see what you’re watching and I can tell you the gospel goodness of what is truly good – what I watch.
 And we can share.